-Below you will find an example of a bid plan broken down into 5 stages, illustrating many of the activities you will have to consider when reviewing the resources available to you.
-As an organisation you will develop and adapt your own bid plan over time, the level of detail you use will vary from bid to bid, and you may build in the resourcing requirements with the plan.
+Below you will find a bid plan example, broken down into 5 stages, illustrating many of the activities you will need to allocate time to.
+As an organisation, you will develop and adapt your own bid plans, and the level of detail you use will vary from bid to bid.

-The above plan covers a 29 day period, and you will see that the content stage takes up most of the time.
-While other activities may not take as much time, it is important to track all of them so nothing is missed.
-From the sample you can see periods of high activity with a lot to manage at once, and it could be easy to lose track of smaller activities if you do not have an effective plan in place.
+The above plan covers a 29-day period, and you can see the content stage requires the most time.
+While less time may be required for other activities, it is important to track all of them so nothing is missed.
+In this example, we can see periods of high activity with overlapping actions, and it can be easy to lose track of smaller activities without an effective plan in place.

-This is a plan for a simple tender and serves only to help you think of what will need to be included within your own plans – more complex tenders will have many more actions and will require a higher level of precision for on time delivery.
+This is a plan for a simple tender and serves only to help you think of what should be included within your own plans.
+More complex tenders will have many more actions and require a higher level of precision for on-time delivery.

-You need to get a plan for your bid in place, approved and communicated to the team as quickly as possible.
+You need to have a plan for your bid developed, approved, and communicated to your bid team as quickly as possible.
 A bid is like any other project and needs to be managed properly.
-The plan will ensure that the required tasks are completed in the correct sequence and will help keep your timings on track.
-After your initial plan has been reviewed, you will then use your findings and advice from colleagues to shape and finalise the plan you will use for your bid.
+The plan will ensure the required tasks are completed on time and in the correct sequence.
+After your initial plan has been reviewed, you will then use your findings and advice from colleagues to shape and finalise all of your other activities.

 The majority of your time will be spent on developing the content of your bid.
 This section will tie-in with many other stages depending on the complexity of the tender.
-You will likely have many crossovers where other teams will need to contribute, or responses are reliant on other work being completed first.
-Again, it’s important to plan out the response as a whole and at an individual answer level before starting to write the full text.
+You will likely have many crossovers where other teams need to contribute, or responses are reliant on other work being completed first.
+This is why it is important to plan out the bid as a whole, identifying what is needed for each answer, before starting to write the full text.

 It is vital you plan when important meetings and catch-ups with specific teams or individuals will be needed.
 Meetings can help you set expectations, ensure nothing is missed or behind schedule, as well as being a tool to boost morale and working relationships.